Everyone is trying to game LinkedIn these days to increase their engagement. Because of this, misconceptions abound.

 - Deploy the XYZ Model in your summary.

-Your summary should say, “I help X achieve Y via Z”.
-You don’t want to come off as a general consultant, but you want to show yourself as a specialist in your field.
+Your summary should say, “I help X achieve Y via Z.” You don’t want to come off as a general consultant.
+You want to show yourself as a specialist in your field instead.

-Your posts shouldn’t be copywriting in the sense that you’re trying to get people to buy using fear, uncertainty, and doubt.
-Nor should you use landing page techniques that have nothing to do with sharing your expertise and caring.
+Your posts shouldn’t be like you’re trying to get people to buy using fear, uncertainty, and doubt, nor should you use landing page techniques that have nothing to do with sharing your expertise and caring.

 Make polls a simple question.
-Don’t make it something that people have to really think about.
+Don’t make it something that people have to think about.

-The more people you get to vote, the more reach and engagement you’ll get, as people discuss.
+The more people you get to vote, the more reach and engagement you will get as people get into discussions.

-- You can comment by asking the person a question, but you don’t want to ask questions all the time because it will feel heavy.
+- When someone comments, reciprocate.
+You can comment by asking the person a question, but you don’t want to ask questions all the time because it will feel heavy.
 When you comment back, it generates a notification that sends a signal to the algorithm that measures engagement.

-LinkedIn will show just the first couple of lines, so start with something to get people’s attention, urging them to click the “See More” button.
+LinkedIn will only show the first couple of lines, so start with something that will get people’s attention, urging them to click the “See More” button.

-- End it with something that is positive and thoughtful.
+- End it with something positive and thoughtful.